 Negative Effects from Management’s Actions

 In general, the market is likely to have a negative bias toward Agro’s reporting of discontinued operations and the various unusual and extraordinary items, particularly since Agro declined to signal the discontinued operations or unusual or extraordinary items in interim financial statements for 1995.
 Of particular concern is the fact that the market anticipated that Agro’s 1995 earnings would cover the company’s $1.20 dividend distribution.
-The various charges associated with discontinued operations and unusual and extraordinary threaten Agro’s ability to meet dividend requirements without tapping into retained earnings.
+The various charges associated with discontinued operations and unusual and extraordinary items threaten Agro’s ability to meet dividend requirements without tapping into retained earnings.
 This is likely to have an adverse effect on Agro’s stock price in the near term.

 There is little chance of a favorable reaction from investors to the losses associated with the preservative recall.
 The 1.375 million loss is absolutely material and reduces after tax profits by nearly 20%.
-It does however put and end to the costly legal battle the company was waging, and the fact that the company is taking the proactive step of stopping use of the preservative in the other Common Market countries and has already incurred the reformulation and recall costs is good.
+It does however put and end to the costly legal battle the company was waging.
+The fact that the company 1) is taking the proactive step of stopping use of the preservative in the other Common Market countries, and 2) has already incurred the reformulation and recall costs is good.
 From the text of the case it is unclear as to whether Agro reported the significant costs of litigation in 1994 or held them back pending settlement of the issue.
 If they did not report and charge these costs in 1994 and were forced to record them all in 1995, investor’s may see this as deceptive and react negatively towards management.

 In addition, investors may question the motivation behind the change in depreciation method.
 Agro-Feed needs to disclose why this is a more appropriate method in the footnotes to ensure investors that the change is not for a quick one-time gain.
 Investors may also feel that Agro-feed should have set aside some reserve for the recall activities.
 Additionally, the change in treatment is being applied only to equipment purchased after March 1995, so there is not as great an impact as if it had been applied more retroactively.
-As already stated however, this represents a move from a more conservative policy to a more liberal one, and investors will be watching for signs of a trend in this direction.
+As already stated, however, this represents a move from a more conservative policy to a more liberal one, and investors will be watching for signs of a trend in this direction.

 There was no reserve set aside for the litigation settlement for $250,000.
 The reason the company gives as to the reason for this was their inability to estimate the potential cost of this item.
 Investors may see this as a poor excuse for not setting aside reserves for this item.
 Given the low level of settlement ($250,000 versus the $100m demand), the disclosure may not be negative since it appears that Agro disposed of a large potential liability in an expedient manner.
 Furthermore, Agro may not report the amount in a separate line item due to the low level.
 It may be seen as immaterial or not unusual in nature to settle such a claim.